jameshay218/antibodyKinetics/README.md

 The above examples should be sufficient to give a feel for what the package is doing and how it is doing it.
 The below vignettes give more detail regarding how to reproduce the analysis in the paper:

 1. [Model fitting vignette](https://jameshay218.github.io/antibodyKinetics/inst/doc/model_fitting.html)
 2. [Model comparison scripts](https://github.com/jameshay218/antibodyKinetics/tree/master/scripts/analyses).
-A tidied .csv file of the outputs from these scripts can be found [here](https://github.com/jameshay218/antibodyKinetics/tree/master/scripts/analyses/waic_table.csv).
-Running the code in `all_analyses.R` or `all_analyses_PTchains.R`, depending on which MCMC sampler was used, will generate and save files with:
+Running the code in `all_analyses.R` will generate and save files with:

       a) Convergence diagnostics;
       b) Whether chains need to be visually inspected for convergence or rerun (eg. if bimodal posterior distributions detected);
-      c) BIC, WAIC, elpd loo and p loo (from the `loo` R package);
+      c) WAIC, elpd loo and p loo (from the `loo` R package);
       d) A table of posterior mean, median, mode, 95% credible intervals, effective sample size and Rhat values for each estimated parameter for each model (very large!);
       e) A table of residuals (model predicted values - observed values) for each model;
       f) R objects with all `loo` estimates and pareto k estimates (from the [loo](https://cran.r-project.org/web/packages/loo/index.html) R package)